adinamazova21/ml-projects-adina/README.md

 # Machine Learning Portfolio – Adina Mazova

 This repository contains a collection of machine learning and data analysis projects completed as part of academic coursework.
-Each notebook explores a different method or algorithm, using real or synthetic datasets.
+Each notebook explores a different method or algorithm.

 ## 📂 Projects Included